 Compensation for victims of crimes in Germany comes, as a rule, in the form of compensation for actual damage and costs incurred by victimisation.
-This means that victims get all of their health needs paid through the German social benefits system, and any other extraordinary cost related to treatment and recovery is also covered (e.g. prosthetics, counselling etc.).
+This means that victims get all of their health needs paid through the German social benefits system, and any other extraordinary cost related to treatment and recovery is also covered (e.g. prosthetics, psychological counselling etc.).
 In addition, victims can be awarded a pension, in case of permanent deterioration of their health and disability.
 In addition, victims of terrorism can request financial aid from the Federal Office of Justice.
-This assistance is not a legal and is entirely discretionary.
-Nevertheless, it is being granted to victims of terrorism, as a matter of rule.
+This

-Discretionary payment by the German Federal Office for Justice is only available for victims of terrorism, while victims of traffic accidents can receive compensation from a fund reserved for road traffic victims.
-When a terrorist drove a stolen lorry into a mass-gathering at the Berlin Christmas Market in December of 2016, it transpired that victims could not receive compensation.
+Discretionary payment by the German Federal Office for Justice is available for victims of terrorism and extremistic attacks.
+Victims of traffic accidents can receive compensation from a fund reserved for road traffic victims.
+When a terrorist drove a stolen lorry into a mass-gathering at the Berlin Christmas Market in December of 2016, the fact the attack was carried out by a vehicle but was a terrorist attack complicated compensation decisions.